In Exercises 5–20, find the range, variance, and standard deviati... | Channels for Pearson+

 Variance

-Variance quantifies the degree to which data points in a set differ from the mean of the set.
+Variance quantifies the degree to which data points differ from the mean of the data set.
 It is calculated by averaging the squared differences between each data point and the mean.
-A higher variance indicates that the data points are more spread out from the mean, while a lower variance suggests they are closer together.
-This concept is crucial for understanding the distribution of the players' ages.
+A higher variance indicates greater dispersion among the data points, which can be crucial for understanding the consistency of smoking behavior among respondents.

 Recommended video: